Red Crow Community College: Partnerships

-Red Crow College is a member of the First Nation & Adult Higher Education Consortium, a non-profit organization in Western Canada, which coordinates the efforts of its members to provide quality adult and higher education, controlled entirely by people of the First Nations.
+Red Crow College is a member of the First Nations Adult and Higher Education Consortium, a non-profit organization in Western Canada, which coordinates the efforts of its members to provide quality adult and higher education, controlled entirely by people of the First Nations.
 RCC is a Canadian member of the American Indian Higher Education Consortium (AIHEC), which is a community of tribally and federally chartered institutions working to strengthen tribal nations and make a lasting difference in the lives of American Indians and Alaska Natives.
 RCC was created in response to the higher education needs of American Indians.
 RCC generally serves geographically isolated populations that have no other means accessing education beyond the high school level.

 History

 Red Crow Community College was founded in 1986, making it the fourth institution of higher education for First Nations peoples in Canada.
 It was placed under the direction of the Blood Tribe Education Committee, and started as an adult education center.
 The curriculum at first had two high school courses (UCEPP), one University of Lethbridge course, and a study skills component.

 On 6 January 1992, Marie Smallface Marule became president of the college.
 She generated an expansion of the college and its offerings.
 In early 1995 the college became the first Tribal College in Canada.
 Its tribal board of governors was officially sanctioned by the Blood tribe chief and council, and they took over governance for education from the Kainaiwa Board of Education.

 In 2007, Red Crow College was sponsored into the Alberta Council on Admissions and Transfer (ACAT) through partnerships with the University of Lethbridge and the University of Calgary.

 Red Crow College celebrated their 25th anniversary on September 15 and 16, 2011.
 Honorary P.h.ds from Red Crow College include: Dr. Cynthia Chambers, Dr. Ernie Ingles, Dr. Jane O'day, Dr. Marinus Swanepoel and Dr. Vivian Ayoungman.

 Red Crow Community College established the school of Kainai Studies in 2002 to integrate Niitsitapisskska’takssin, a Blackfoot knowledge paradigm, within classrooms of higher education.

 The campus has been struck by two significant fires.
 On 1 December 2001, a fire destroyed more than half of the college library's collection, as well as tribal artwork and journals and a set of more than 2,000 Indigenous-related books.
 On 14 August 2015, the main building of Red Crow Community College (formerly St Mary's Residential School) was destroyed by a fire.
 The cause of the fire at that time was unknown, but it is suspected that it was cause by electrical issues on the 3rd floor where the fire started.